 I can give you a brief answer to your specific question.

-As you know, Horus is said to be the god of the sky (and therefore to contain the sun and the moon).
+As you know, Horus is said to be the god of the sky (and therefore contains the sun and the moon).

-His divine origin is from Isis, who is said to have been impregnated in various ways (she was by no means a virgin).
+His divine origin is from Isis, who is said to have been impregnated in various ways.
+However, she was by no means a virgin.

 To be honest with you, the differences between Horus and Jesus are so vast that it does not seem reasonable to believe that a “Jesus myth” could have been developed from it.